Logo der Bayerischen Akademie der Wissenschaften

 For longer articles, an outline gives an overview of the structure.
 Insofar as this is both possible and reasonable, the structure follows the principle of dichotomy.
 Passages are arranged chronologically within groups that are mutually exclusive and presented in a hierarchy.

-The Thesaurus does not provide translations; to avoid misunderstandings arising from false analogies with modern languages and to formulate the meanings of words as precisely as possible in accordance with the essence of the Latin language, it uses Latin to describe all linguistic phenomena (which does not exclude the occasional appearance of Greek, especially in the case of basic words).
+The Thesaurus does not provide translations; to avoid misunderstandings arising from false analogies with modern languages and to formulate the meanings of words as precisely as possible in accordance with the essence of the Latin language, it uses Latin to describe all linguistic phenomena (which does not exclude the occasional appearance of Greek).

-A large number of cross-references by column and line number (approximately 3,000 in each fascicle) serve to connect articles and sections.
+A large number of cross-references by column and line number serve to connect articles and sections.

-For unremarkable meanings, often only a few passages are quoted; this is made clear at the beginning of the section.
+For very common meanings, often only a few passages are quoted; this is made clear at the beginning of the section.

 Later attestations of a recurring combination are usually put in parentheses after the earliest one; brackets are also used to bring together passages linked by subject matter.